Fintry, Dundee: History

 Construction of the scheme began in the late 1940s; previously the area had been farmland.
 Two buildings from this time survive, one being a former farm cottage on Longhaugh Road which is in private ownership, the other being a farmhouse which now sits on Fintry Road and was until around 2010 the Fintry Nursery School.
-This building is owned by City of Dundee, and is currently vacant (February 2015).
+This building is owned by Dundee City Council, and is currently vacant (February 2015).
 At the time of construction, part of the plan was that all streets in Fintry would begin with the prefix "Fin".
 However, since the scheme was built there have been some deviations from this plan; all of these are detailed in the section below.

 Cheviot Crescent and Grampian Gardens

 Cheviot Crescent (formerly Fincraig Street) and Grampian Gardens (formerly Fingarth Street) were renamed in the early 1970s due to their poor image (these two streets were blocks of densely populated tenements with a poor reputation and their names made it difficult for the council to attract new tenants into the flats).